Jon Rausch, CPA

-Partner, Armanino LLP
+Partner, Armanino Advisory LLC

 I love being able to provide opportunities to my people.